KermitTheSapo/compass-front-challenge-twitter-part2/README.md

 Recreating the twitter page, using Typescript and storybook

+"npm install" for install the dependence
-Npm run dev for localhost and npm run storybook for storybook
+"Npm run dev" for localhost
+"npm run storybook" for storybook

 ---